Eating a healthy diet is important for both physical and mental wellbeing. It gives your body the nutrients it needs to grow, repair, and work well.

-- Choose high energy foods (eg omelettes, cheese and biscuits) over foods that are filling but low in energy (eg salads and soups).
+- Choose high-energy foods (such as omelettes, cheese and biscuits) instead of those that are filling but often low in energy (such as salads and soups).

 - Fortify your meals with high energy foods such as olive oil, cream, cheese or milk powder.

-- Choose full-fat options (eg whole milk) over low-fat alternatives.
+- Choose full-fat options (such as whole milk) over low-fat alternatives.

 - Add cheese or sauces to pasta or vegetables.

 - Add sugar, honey or syrup to drinks and puddings.

 - Add butter or oil to bread, pasta, potatoes and vegetables.

 If you continue to lose weight, ask to be referred to a dietitian.

 Weight gain can happen for various reasons including changes to your metabolism or the use of steroids as part of your treatment.

 Although it can be upsetting to gain weight, continue to eat a healthy diet.
 Your weight should return to normal once you stop taking steroids.